 The OpenSky card does require an annual fee of $35.
 It’s not the cheapest secured credit card available but it’s also far from being the most expensive.
 The $35 fee is easily affordable for many budgets, especially when you consider the low 18.39% variable APR and lack of additional fees.

 The company reports to all three major credit bureaus on a monthly basis.
 If you make your payments on time, you’ll see a boost in your credit score in no time.

 This card comes with access to online educational resources to help cardholders take control of their credit history.
 Users also get access to a dedicated newsletter that delivers insightful financial tips and information.

 As an added bonus, cardholders get their first billing cycle interest-free.
 Also, OpenSky offers fraud protection to ensure you don’t experience any unexpected setbacks when trying to rebuild your credit.

 Because of the card’s simplicity, it doesn’t offer much in terms of features.
 There are no cash back rewards programs or sign-up bonuses.
 Rather, this card is all about function over fashion.

 The lack of a rewards program isn’t unusual for a secured card.
 But if you’re looking to use your credit card to save a little on gas, groceries, and other expenses, this isn’t the card for you.

-The card’s 18.39% variable APR is fairly low for a secured card.
+The card’s 18.39% variable APR is fairly low for a secured card, and better than a loan for bad credit.
 However, keep in mind it is a variable interest rate.
 If you miss a payment, your rate jumps to 22.50%, plus you’ll be pinned with a $27 late fee.

 There is also a 3% foreign transaction fee when you use this card abroad.
 This fee is in addition to any interest fees you pay.
 This fee is fairly standard among all credit cards, but not knowing about it can make an unexpected dent in your credit limit.